How patents affect access to HIV treatment

 For more detail and the recommendations in full, read: The Problem with Patents: Access to Affordable HIV Treatment in Middle-Income Countries.

-HIV prevention and treatmentSustainable Development Goals (SDGs)
+HIV treatmentSustainable Development Goals (SDGs)